 - All discipline policies, practices and procedures apply while pupils are on tour. - Parents have a responsibility to check the luggage of their children before they depart and to ensure that their children understand the risks and consequences of prohibited behaviour.
 Staff may also search all luggage before the tour and at any time during the tour. - It must also be understood that pupils carry a duty of care to each other and must report any information or incidents, before or during tours, which may cause danger or harm to others. - Any serious infringement to this code or the policies, practices and procedures included in this document will result in a pupil being expelled from the tour.
 Parents will be asked to collect their children immediately from the tour.
 Failing this, the pupil will be returned home at a cost to the parents, via a mode of transport that is most convenient for the tour organisers. - The school and staff will endeavour to care for pupils responsibly.
 However, PEPPS will not be held responsible for incidents which occur outside of the given parameters. - Boys/Girls may not enter the rooms of pupils of the opposite sex.
 Any infringement will result in immediate expulsion from the tour.
-No socialising may take place in bedrooms/dorms. - Pupils should never go anywhere alone.
+No socialising may take place in rooms. - Pupils should never go anywhere alone.
 If it is necessary for pupils to separate from the rest of the group, permission must be obtained from the teacher. - Rooms must be neat.
-Beds must be made, clothes packed away and all litter discarded daily. - Pupils take full responsibility for the safety and care of their possessions. - Pupils may not take cell phones or electronic devices on tour.
-Tour organisers will communicate and update parents via broadcast messages and in the case of emergencies. - A poor discipline record may result in a pupil being excluded from any of the tours offered.
+Beds must be made, clothes packed away and all litter discarded daily. - Pupils take full responsibility for the safety and care of their possessions. - Pupils may not take cell phones on tour.
+Tour organisers will communicate and update parents via broadcast messages and in the case of emergencies.

-40. UNIFORM
+36. UNIFORM